Toggle Location Modal

 Risks and Complications of Multiple Myeloma

-Multiple myeloma can lead to various complications due to the effects of the disease on the body.
-Here are some common complications associated with multiple myeloma:
+It can lead to various complications due to the effects of the disease on the body.
+The common complications associated with multiple myeloma are:

-Patients should visit a doctor if they experience any multiple myeloma symptoms that do not go away.
+Patients should visit an oncologist doctor if they experience any multiple myeloma symptoms that do not go away.
 Although other conditions can also cause these symptoms, seeking medical evaluation for a proper diagnosis is essential.

 Symptoms that may require medical attention include: